fprasx/unlocked/mdbook/src/code/alloc/reserve.md

 # `reserve()`

-The goal of `reserve(n)` is simple: allocate enough memory to perform n pushes without allocating more memory.
+The goal of `reserve(n)` is simple: allocate enough memory to perform `n` pushes without allocating more memory.

-This is a useful function, because, as we've seen, `allocate_bucket` requires some heavy atomics, like `compare_exchange`.
+This is a useful function, because, as we've seen, `allocate_bucket` requires some heavy atomics with `compare_exchange`.
 If we can do our allocations in a calmer scenario with less contention, we'll experience some performance gains.

 We start by calculating the number of allocations we'll need to perform to